OSGeo/gdal/doc/source/drivers/vector/geojson.rst

-If the :oo:`NATIVE_DATA` open option is set to YES, the Feature JSON object will be stored as a serialized JSON object in the NativeData property of the OGRFeature object (and "application/vnd.geo+json" in the NativeMediaType property).
+If the :oo:`NATIVE_DATA` open option is set to YES, the Feature JSON object will be stored as a serialized JSON object in the NativeData property of the OGRFeature object (and "application/geo+json" in the NativeMediaType property, or "application/vnd.geo+json" before GDAL 3.13.1).
 On write, if the OGRFeature to be written has its NativeMediaType property set to "application/geo+json" (or "application/vnd.geo+json" before GDAL 3.13.1) and its NativeData property set to a string that is a serialized JSON object,